xxxDKGxxx/rust-labs/rustabase/README.md

 - **Cargo.toml**: Cargo configuration file, containing project metadata and a list of external dependencies, such as `clap` (for command-line argument handling), `pest` and `pest_derive` (for grammar parsing), `pest_ascii_tree` (for parser debugging), and `thiserror` (for error handling).
 It also specifies the Rust edition (2024) and the package name ("rustabase").

-- **clippy.toml**: Configuration file for Clippy, a tool for static code analysis to find potential issues and violations of Rust best practices.

-- **test.txt**, **test3.txt**, **testqueries.txt**, **text2.txt**: Test files containing sample input data, SQL queries, and test results.
-They serve to verify the functionality of the parser and commands during development.

 ### `src/` Directory

 Main source directory containing the application code.